Intuned/intuned-api-sdk-typescript/docs/sdks/authsessions/README.md

 ## all

-Gets all authentication sessions of project
+Gets all Auth Sessions of project

 ### Example Usage